Competitive salary aligned with the National Health Service: up to £70K dependent on successful candidate’s experience and qualifications

 Our Vision is to excel at ‘bringing out the best’ in young people of all abilities and aptitudes, and so increase their life chances for their future success and fulfilment.

-“This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.”
-Employment is subject to a satisfactory enhanced disclosure from the Disclosure and Barring Service (DBS).
+The Howard Partnership Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.